-You will probably see your doctor 1 or 2 days after surgery.
-Your doctor will tell you what steps to take as you recover, such as:
+You will probably see your health care provider 1 or 2 days after surgery.
+Your provider will tell you what steps to take as you recover, such as:

 - Take a few days off from work after surgery until most of your symptoms get better.

 - Avoid all noncontact activities (such as bicycling and working out at the gym) for at least 3 days after surgery.

 - Avoid contact sports (such as boxing and football) for the first 4 weeks after surgery.